-A responder analysis was performed on those patients without varices at baseline.
-Analysis was performed looking at two groups: those with an equal to or greater than 2 mm Hg and a greater than or equal to 20% decrease in HVPG from baseline.
-In both cases, the change observed in the GR-MD-02 2 mg/kg group was statistically significant (p<0.01) while that of the 8 mg/kg group was not.
+Also because of the clinical relevance of this population, a responder analysis was performed on those patients without esophageal varices at baseline.
+Analysis was performed looking at two groups: those with an equal to or greater than 2 mm Hg decrease in HVPG from baseline or those with an equal to or greater than 2 mm Hg and a greater than or equal to 20% decrease in HVPG from baseline.
+In both cases, the change observed in the belapectin 2 mg/kg LBM group was statistically significant (p<0.01) while that of the 8 mg/kg LBM group was not.